Baton Rouge Perio Logo

 Like most procedures, dental implants sadly aren’t suitable for everyone.
 The main reason why a person may be unable to get a dental implant is that they have a condition or are on a medication that may prevent osseointegration – the process where the implant fuses with the jaw bone.

 Autoimmune diseases like diabetes and rheumatoid arthritis and some medications prescribed for depression and heartburn can reduce or stop bone growth and prevent osseointegration.
 If the implant does not fuse with the jawbone, then it has failed and will need to be removed.
-If for whatever reason, you are unable to proceed with a dental implant procedure, then there are a number of other dental procedures that Dr. Markle or Dr. Herman can discuss with you, including dental bridges and dentures.
+If for whatever reason, you are unable to proceed with a dental implant procedure, then there are a number of other dental procedures that Dr. Herman or Dr. Biner can discuss with you, including dental bridges and dentures.